How did I increase my search traffic by 13.15% in just 30 days?

 4. Use meta robots tag to specify indexable pages

-Note: You should only check the NOINDEX button if you’re certain that you want the page to be private, and not for the public.
+Note: You should only check the NOINDEX button if you’re certain that you want the page to be private and not viewable for the public.

-But if you don’t need to block web crawlers, then don’t bother.
-Save your time and channel it to something more important.
+But, if you don’t need to block web crawlers, then don’t bother.
+Save your time and channel it towards something more important.